ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 - The Timeline section requires at least one timestamp before you can submit your post.
 - Check to see if the issue has already been addressed when the similar post warning pops up.
 - Do you like the beatmap?
 Give it some Praise in the General (All Difficulties) section to increase the amount of Hype on the Hype Train.
 This helps the beatmap move closer to nomination.
-- Be sure to vote on suggestions or problems, as they now award Kudosu! to creators.
+- Be sure to vote on Suggestions or Problems, as they now award Kudosu! to creators.

 ## Tips

 - You can filter the mods by using the buttons on the Beatmap Information's Mod Status.
 You can for example, look at only pending posts.
 - You can edit or delete your posts if you submitted a post and found a mistake.
 - As the creator, you may reopen any previously resolved issue by responding to the post and unchecking Resolved.
-- You can edit your Beatmap description by using the mapset's page.
+- You can edit your Beatmap description by using the beatmapset's page.
 Click on the edit icon in the top right of the description field.

 ## Step by step guide to posting a mod